OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     };

 The samples for MyStruct are written by a normal, statically-typed DataWriter.
-The writer application needs to have the IDL-generated code including the “complete” form of TypeObjects.
+The writer application needs to have the IDL-generated code including the "complete" form of TypeObjects.
 Use a command-line option to opendds_idl to enable CompleteTypeObjects since the default is to generate MinimalTypeObjects (see :ref:`opendds_idl--opendds-idl-command-line-options`).

 One way to obtain a DynamicData object representing a data sample received by the participant is using the Recorder and RecorderListener classes (see :ref:`alternate_interfaces_to_data--recorder-and-replayer`).